Northern Marianas slammed by strongest US storm his year

 It was still quite dark when he peeked outside and saw his neighbor's house, made of wood and tin, completely gone.
 A palm tree was uprooted.

 Hunter, 45, has lived on Saipan since childhood and is accustomed to strong storms.
-"We are in typhoon alley," he wrote, but added this is the worst he's experienced.
+"We are in typhoon alley," he wrote, but added this is the worst he has experienced.

-Power went out the previous afternoon and Hunter was bracing for months without electricity or running water.
+Power went out the previous afternoon, and Hunter was bracing for months without electricity or running water.
 All government offices and schools shut down two days ago.
 A few gas stations ran out of gas by Tuesday evening, he said.

 "We knew it was going to be big," he said, "but wow."